Helium-Labs/SessionWallet/README.md

 ## Contribution Statement

-To the best of my knowledge the concept is novel, and it was researched and developed independently by the author.
-I acknowledge I didn't work in a complete vacuum, and gained support of the Algorand community to learn.
-Thanks to the community for the support.
-The idea came to me many months ago.
+As far as I'm aware, the method and approach I've crafted are quite unique.
+I'm grateful to the Algorand community for their invaluable support they have offered.
+The idea came to me a few months ago.

-All applicable rights reserved.
-My intention is to develop this idea into a product if possible.
+I reserve all applicable rights.
+It is my aim to bring this idea to fruition as a tangible product, provided that it is feasible to do so.

 ## Disclaimer